astropy/astropy/docs/cosmology/io.rst

       Format  Read Write Auto-identify
     --------- ---- ----- -------------
       mapping  Yes   Yes           Yes
-     myformat  Yes   Yes           Yes
     mypackage  Yes   Yes           Yes

 This list will include both built-in and registered 3rd-party formats.
-For instance, in the above, "mapping" is built-in while "mypackage" and "myformat" are from an `example 3rd-party package
+For instance, in the above, "mapping" is built-in while "mypackage" and is from an `example 3rd-party package
 <https://github.com/astropy/astropy/tree/main/docs/cosmology/mypackage>`_.

 :meth:`~astropy.cosmology.Cosmology.to_format` /